By Ellie Simmonds

 If you don’t want to install double glazing, you can still cut down on draughts:

 - Window foam seal: This is like a thick tape and comes in rolls in various colours.
-The tapes are easy to install as some are self-adhesive, and they’re cheap.
-They are available from larger DIY stores.
-However, they don’t work well for sliding sash windows.
+It's easy to install, cheap and available at larger DIY stores.
+However, it doesn't work well for sliding windows.

-- Foam sealant: This special type of foam can be sprayed into gaps around windows or doors.
+- Foam sealant: This special foam can be sprayed into gaps around windows or doors.
 It’s more expensive than the foam tape.

 We tested one of these films and concluded that there are better options available.
 We found that the film may need to be re-stretched periodically (with a hairdryer), which can be inconvenient.
-It can easily tear, and you would have to buy a new pack if it did.
+Plus, it can easily tear.

 Cheap and easy draught proofing

-Draughts from external doors can come from a gap under the door, letterboxes and even keyholes.
+Draughts from outside can come in through gaps under doors, letterboxes and even keyholes.

 Alternatively, you could use a draught excluder.
-You can also fit one at the bottom of a draughty sash window.
-All sorts of shops sell draught excluders, and you could even make one yourself by filling a piece of fabric with old clothes or rice.
+All sorts of shops sell draught excluders, or you could even make one yourself by filling a large piece of fabric with old clothes or rice.

-However, a draught excluder isn't fixed to the door.
-So depending on where it lands when you close the door behind you, it may let in draughts when you’re out.
+However, because a draught excluder isn't fixed to the door, depending on where it lands when you close the door behind you it may let in draughts when you’re out.

-Letterbox draught excluders are also popular.
-You can also fit a letterbox plate to stop cold air getting in without stopping your mail – they cost under £10.
+Letterbox draught excluders are popular, as are letterbox plates, which stop cold air getting in without blocking your mail – they cost under £10.

-And you can buy a keyhole cover.
-This is a metallic disc that stops the draught and slides to the side when you put your key in – they cost about £3.
+A keyhole cover is a metallic disc that stops draughts and slides to the side when you put your key in – they cost about £3.

 Draught proofing your loft hatch

-As heat rises, it can escape through any gaps around your loft hatch.
-Insulate it using foam strips, as you would for doors or windows.
+As heat rises, it can escape upwards through small gaps around your loft hatch.
+Insulate these using foam strips, as you would for doors or windows.

-If you want to save even more money on heating, loft insulation can cut the energy bills in a typical house by about £140 a year.
+To really protect hot air from escaping through the roof, you'll need to look at insulating your loft.
+Good loft insulation can cut the energy bills in a typical house by about £130 a year.
 Find out more in our guide to loft insulation.

 Draught proofing pipework

-Fill in any holes around pipes leading to a loft or outside.
+Fill in any holes around pipes leading to a loft or outside – such as extraction pipes on your white goods.
 Silicone filler should be fine for small gaps, while larger gaps might require expanding polyurethane foam.

 You can pick these products up from any decent DIY store.